-- Identify, apply and discuss major concepts, principles, and theories related to human development by completing one or more papers and projects based on observation of children and adolescents. - Demonstrate knowledge of curriculum approaches and effective methods of teaching and learning through creating and presenting lesson plans applicable to course topics. - Compose and collect artifacts (i.e. papers, projects) for current and future portfolios and participate in activities (i.e. case study experiences, interviews) to demonstrate how students differ in their development and approaches to learning. - Demonstrate characteristics of future teachers by behaving professionally at events and experiences both on and off campus, utilizing college-level skills in course assignments, etc. - Develop an initial knowledge base in future teaching content areas by successfully completing coursework in relevant areas.
+- Apply major concepts, principles, and theories related to human development. - Demonstrate curriculum approaches and effective methods of teaching and learning. - Compose and collect artifacts (i.e. papers, projects) for current and future portfolios to demonstrate how students differ in their development and approaches to learning. - Demonstrate characteristics of future teachers by behaving professionally at events and experiences both on and off campus, and utilizing college-level skills.

-- Students must complete their credit English and Mathematics within the first 24 credits - One course must meet the cultural competence graduation requirement (p.
-75). - CORE: The General Education CORE is that foundation of the higher education curriculum providing a coherent intellectual experience for all students.
+- Students must complete their credit English and Mathematics within the first 24 credits. - One course must meet the cultural competence graduation requirement (p.
+64). - CORE: The General Education CORE is that foundation of the higher education curriculum providing a coherent intellectual experience for all students.
 Students should check with an advisor or the transfer institution (ARTSYS) before selecting General Education CORE requirements. http://artsys.usmd.edu/ - In some General Education categories (Mathematics, Biological & Physical Sciences), a 4-credit course selected from the GenEd course list will satisfy the requirement in place of a 3-credit course.
 Students should check with an advisor before selecting these courses. - For the Physical Education, Health, or Nutrition requirement, a 3-credit PHED, HLTH, or NUTR course may satisfy the requirement in place of a 1-credit course.
-Students should check with an advisor before selecting this course.
+Students should check with an advisor before selecting this course. - Students must earn a grade of "C" or better in ENGL 101 English Composition. - · Students must complete a minimum of nine credits at the 200-level.